 Beverage and snack machines are located next to the Game Room in Phase I lobby, in front of Housing and Residence Life Office in South Village lobby in Tower 2, the Learning Center lobby and 3 and the lobby of the Phase II Community Center.
-A purified water machine is located near the Phase I Laundry Room and is accessible 24/7.
+A purified water machine is near the Phase I Laundry Room and next to the Public Restroom in the lobby in Tower 2.
+Both are accessible 24/7.
 Please be advised that Housing and Residence Life is not responsible for any money lost in the vending machines.
 If you lose your money, please call 323-268-7632 for refund information.